MathiasWP/frontend-architecture-draft/README.md

 async function fetchTasks(projectId) {
     const emptyState = { /* ... */ }
-    // Reponse is equal to what we get from our existing sendQuery method.
+    // Response is equal to what we get from our existing sendQuery method.
     // The store is automatically updated on QueryResultChanged const queryStore = socketService.sendQuery('/tasks/get-task', {
         projectId